CamiloTriana75/CamiloTriana75/README.md

 🎓 I'm currently studying software development and working on tools for business automation and process optimization.
 🛠️ I love using technology to solve problems and make systems smarter.
 🌱 Learning every day about full stack development, DevOps and artificial intelligence.
 ⚡ Experienced in automating deployments with GitHub + Netlify, applying CI/CD practices to streamline delivery.
+🔎 Skilled in testing and documenting APIs using Postman for endpoints validation and workflow automation.

 ---